-A division of West Virginia University, WVU Tech is committed to helping students discover a future of infinite possibilities.
+A campus within the West Virginia University system, WVU Tech is committed to helping students discover a future of infinite possibilities.

 Founded in 1895 as the Montgomery Preparatory School, WVU Tech has a rich history of academic excellence.

-WVU Tech consists of two academic colleges offering more than 30 different programs.
-With a student-to-faculty ratio of 12:1, WVU Tech’s small classes provide students with personalized attention in a supportive environment.
+WVU Tech consists of two academic colleges: the College of Business, Humanities and Social Sciences and the Leonard C. Nelson College of Engineering and Sciences.
+WVU Tech offers more than 40 academic programs, including 8 ABET-accredited engineering programs.
+With a student-to-faculty ratio of 12:1 and an average class size of 17 students, our classes provide students with personalized attention in a supportive environment.

 As a division of West Virginia University, WVU Tech is accredited by the Higher Learning Commission of the North Central Association of Colleges and Universities.
 Several academic programs, including engineering, engineering technology and nursing, hold specialized accreditation.